Traveler's Guide

 Civility and courtesy on the road

-Every year, many municipalities and their residents welcome us along our routes with warmth and enthusiasm.
-To leave them with a good impression, we ask you to be civic-minded and courteous on the road at all times.
-A pretty apple tree, a shady flowerbed or a garden hose are always tempting, but they certainly belong to someone else.
+Every year, several municipalities and their residents welcome us along our routes with warmth and enthusiasm.
+To leave a good impression, we ask that you always be courteous and respectful on the road.
+A beautiful apple tree, a shady flower bed, or a garden hose may be tempting, but they undoubtedly belong to someone.
 Please respect private property.

 Need help?

-If you need help, just give us a thumbs-down.
-Organization-identified vehicles and certified cycling coaches - recognizable by the red pennant attached to their bikes - are present all along the route.
-Our vehicles are linked by communication systems and we can intervene promptly to provide assistance.
+If you need assistance, give us a clear thumbs-down signal as we pass by.
+Vehicles identified with the organization and certified cycling marshals—recognizable by the red flag attached to their bikes—are present throughout the course.
+Our vehicles are connected by communication systems, and we can respond promptly to provide assistance.

-If you can't make it through the day, you can take a seat in a support vehicle with your bike.
-Don't hesitate to use it in case of a serious problem.
+If you are unable to finish the day, you can ride in a support vehicle with your bike.
+Don't hesitate to use this option in case of serious problems.

-In the event of abandonment on the course, a child under the age of 12 must be accompanied by a parent in the support vehicle.
+In the event of abandonment on the course, children under the age of 12 must be accompanied by a parent in the support vehicle.

-Vélo Québec's certified cycling coaches are travelers selected for their recognized skills in first aid, bicycle mechanics and road cycling coaching.
-Through their commitment, they combine a sense of helping others with the pleasure of traveling.
+Vélo Québec's certified cycling guides are travelers selected for their recognized skills in first aid, bicycle mechanics, and road cycling guidance.
+Through their commitment, cycling guides combine a sense of mutual aid with the pleasure of traveling.

-It is your responsibility to arrange adequate insurance coverage for your luggage, bicycle and cancellation insurance.
-Vélo Québec Voyages assumes no responsibility for loss, theft or damage to your luggage or personal effects (including your bike) during your entire trip, including transportation of your bike by our services, if applicable.
-Note that many home insurance companies cover property damaged or stolen outside the home.
-Check with your company.
+It is your responsibility to obtain adequate insurance coverage for your luggage, your bicycle, and cancellation insurance.
+Vélo Québec Voyages assumes no responsibility for loss, theft, or damage to your luggage and personal belongings (including your bicycle) during your trip, including the transportation of your bicycle by our services, if applicable.
+Please note that many home insurance companies cover property damaged or stolen outside the home.
+Check with your insurance company.

 Practical information

-Preparing for your cycling trip means maximizing your chances of making it an enjoyable experience.
-Vélo Québec offers a few tips to help you make the most of your vacation!
+Properly preparing for your bike trip will maximize your chances of having an enjoyable experience.
+Vélo Québec offers some tips to help you get the most out of your vacation!

 Luggage

-Remember that the ideal piece is light and easy to handle, both for you and for our baggage handlers.
+Keep in mind that the ideal piece of luggage is lightweight and easy to handle, both for you and for our baggage handlers.

-Tip: when choosing your piece of luggage, weigh it to choose the lightest models.
+Tip: When choosing your luggage, weigh it to ensure you select the lightest models.

-If you're staying in a tent, choose a sports bag without wheels or rigid frames, with a capacity of around 100 liters and sturdy handles that can support a maximum weight of 22 kg when full.
+If you are staying in a tent, opt for a sports bag without wheels or a rigid frame, with a capacity of around 100 liters, equipped with sturdy handles that can support a maximum weight of 22 kg when full.

-If you're staying at a hotel, use a piece of rolling luggage weighing no more than 15 kg when full.
+If you are staying at a hotel, choose a piece of luggage with wheels, weighing no more than 15 kg when full.

 Identify and personalize your luggage

-Please include your name, address and telephone number.
-And don't forget: we'll only transport it if it's wearing the luggage bracelet.
+Please write your name, address, and phone number on it.
+And don't forget: we will only transport it if it has the "baggage" tag attached.

-Because of the sheer volume of luggage and the space required to store it when we arrive at a stopover town, luggage is always left outside, come rain or shine.
-That's why it's important to place your clothes, personal belongings, sleeping bag and tent in several waterproof plastic bags before packing them.
+Due to the large volume of luggage and the space required to store it when we arrive at a stopover town, luggage is always stored outside, rain or shine.
+This is why it is important to place your clothes, personal belongings, sleeping bag, and tent in several waterproof plastic bags before putting them in your luggage.

-Vélo Québec shares more tips and tricks in its Bicycle Touring Toolbox.
+Vélo Québec shares more tips and tricks in its Cycling Tourism Toolbox.

 Additional services